jaafarmayya/AutonomousBuggies-Team/README.md

 - `FR Sensor` Front Right Sensor - mounted on the edge of the vehicle and tilted by -45 clockwise degrees about the x-axis of the robot.
 Each sensor is fixed into a squared LEGO piece.
 These Sensors allow the vehicle to well follow the walls, using the equation that will be explained later.

+### Power Supply
+Due to the large number of electronic components used in our circuit we used a special power supply distribution using basic electronic components.
+The following figure illustrates the electrical design of the following [circuit]().
+We used 2 Li-poly RC Batteries (12V – 2200mAh) as a source of power.
+The first one supplies the Arduino Board, Sensors, Servo motor, and DC motor; the second one supplies the Raspberry pi microprocessor.
+The robot is power supplied by two batteries as we mentioned before.
+The distribution of power is done by Three `RioRand` step-down DC-DC Converter that take their input from the batteries directly (12V input) and convert this input to (5V output).
+The first one supplies the raspberry pi microprocessor and its cooling fan.
+The second gives supply to a `bridge` which in turn supply the sensors and the gyroscope.
+The third supplies the servo motor.
+The DC motor is supplied via BTS motor driver that’s supplied directly from the batteries.